History of medieval Arabic and Western European domes: Kingdom of Italy in the Holy Roman Empire

+The Mausoleum of Bohemond (c.
+1111–18), a Norman leader of the First Crusade, was built next to the Basilica of San Sabino in the southern Italian province of Apulia and has a hemispherical dome in a Byzantine style over a square building with a Greek cross plan.
+The dome had been covered by a pyramidal roof, according to a 1780s engraving, and the portion above the octagonal drum is a restoration.

 Churches in northern Italy after 1100 were designed with vaulting from the outset, rather than as colonnaded basilicas with timber roofs and, like the Rhenish imperial cathedrals, many have octagonal domes with squinches over their crossings or choirs.
-Examples include Parma Cathedral, rebuilt around 1130, and Piacenza Cathedral (1122-1235).
+Examples include Parma Cathedral, rebuilt around 1130, and Piacenza Cathedral (1122–1235).
+The Padua Baptistery is believed to have been built contemporaneously with the 1120s reconstruction of Padua Cathedral, a revision of the traditional foundation date of 1260.
+It has a dome on pendentives spanning an 11.6 meter square space, with a small altar chapel through the eastern wall.
+It served as a model for the later Old Sacristy of San Lorenzo.
 Another example is the domed church of San Fedele in Como (11th to 12th century), similar to the church of St. Maria im Kapitol.
+The east ends of the Basilica of San Fedele and St. Maria im Kapitol, with ambulatory passages around the transept arms, appear to imitate the Basilica of San Lorenzo in Milan.
 The Baptistery of Parma, one of the largest baptisteries, was begun in 1196 and has dome frescoes dating from 1260 onwards.

 The Old Cathedral of Brescia was likely built in the first quarter of the 12th century and has a dome over a meter thick, made of heavy stone at the bottom and lighter porous stone at the top.
 In Tarquinia, the oval stone dome on squinches over the church of San Giacomo (c.
 1121–1140) may have been inspired by the dome of Pisa Cathedral.
 A dome on pendentives in Tarquinia was completed around 1190 as part of the cathedral of Sta.
 Maria di Castello and was similar to others in Tuscany and the Veneto.
 It was destroyed by an earthquake in 1819.